boclips/boclips-player-react/README.md

 ## Development

 This project is written exclusively in TypeScript.
-TDD is an absolute must for this business critical library.

 ### Running the demo